hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/builds/1-create-a-build.md

 ![A working query in the Hasura DDN Console](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/backend-stack/v3/working-query-console.png)

-If you're having trouble with your query, check to ensure you've defined all of your relationships correctly.
-Any red lines under a field in the GraphiQL Explorer indicate that there's an issue with your metadata.

-From here, you can either continue to iterate on your metadata, or apply this build to your project's production endpoint.
+From here, you can either continue to iterate on your metadata, or apply this build to your project's `dev` (default) endpoint.